How to write about your job on the internet (without getting sacked)

 Why post?

 It's a great way of getting your questions answered and sharing information.
 Blogs and online discussions are read by more people than the occasional DWP press release can hope to reach.
-Peter Hayne's resignation followed a scandal uncovered by a blogger, and the recent Carter & Carter problems were followed in detail by the company's staff and investors on http://www.iii.co.uk/.
-If you post a question on this site, hundreds of specialists from across the welfare-to-work spectrum will read it, and the chances are that at least one of them will have just the right information or advice.
+On this particular site, your post is likely to be read by senior managers from all the major welfare-to-work providers, support providers and the DWP.
+The chances are that at least one of them will have just the right information or advice.

 Is it free?

 Yup.
-You need to be a registered user, but that's free, and we only do it to stop the site being flooded with spam.
 We might introduce some paid services later, but the discussion forums, newswire and knowledge base will all remain free.

 What can I post?